jdittrich/userNeedResearchBook/text/allURBook.md

 	-   bad: Doing the same steps over and over again.
 	-   \[…many other points…\]

-Inside the misc group some possibilities for future principles emerged – for example the first (god: Shortcuts) and the third point (»bad: doing the…« could be part of a newly formed principle named »I want to avoid repetitive tasks«
+Inside the misc group some possibilities for future insights emerged – for example the first (god: Shortcuts) and the third point (»bad: doing the…« could be part of a newly formed insights named »I want to avoid repetitive tasks«

 </div>

+Now your  groups will be informed by several data points each.
+But there will be many themes that are created by the »same things mentioned«-Method; they don’t state insights.
+In addition there might be overlapping themes and groups encompassing many data while other groups may be only informed by few data points from just one participant.
+It is time to revise the structure.

 ## Revise the Structure

-After you went through your data and sorted it into principles, review your work.
-You now may have a clearer view of what constitutes the principles after you matched the data with them.
+After you went through your data and sorted it into themes and tried to formulate insights, review your work.
+You now may have a clearer view of what constitutes the themes after you matched the data with them.

-If you recently dealt with just a particular part of the analysis (like dealing with two particular groups), your view might be too narrow: Glance over the whole range of principles and clusters and rediscover groups that might be a better fit for some data.
+If you recently dealt with just a particular part of the analysis (like dealing with two particular groups), your view might be too narrow: Glance over the whole range of clustered data, themes and insights and rediscover themes which might be a better fit for some data.

-Have a look at structures that need improvement: Groups that have a title but don't form an actual principle yet as well as data for which you did not find a good place.
-This data might be helpful to create actual principles.
+Have a look at structures that need improvement: Groups that have a theme but don't express an actual insight yet as well as data for which you did not find a good place.
+This data might be helpful to create insights.

-Take a critical look at the principles in relation to the data they
+Take a critical look at  insights in relation to the data they
 encompass: Is there a fit or did you fall prey to wishful thinking?
-Possibly there is actually only a weak match between the stated principle and the data.
+Possibly there is actually only a weak match between the stated insight and the data.
 In this case revise your structure.

 ![Some parts need to be revised and newly created](images/lego_houseRevise.jpg)